raspberrypilearning/chatbot/en/step_9.md

     var quiz = [
         {
-            "question"      :   "Which script would cause the sprite to say "Hello Izzy"?, "image"         :   "images/montage-1.png",
+            "question"      :   "Which script would cause the sprite to say 'Hello Izzy'?, "image"         :   "images/montage-1.png",
             "choices"       :   [
                                     "A",